hendisantika/spring-boot-tailwind/README.md

 ### Watching Tailwind CSS classes

-Every time you add or remove a class in your HMTL file, you need to rebuild your CSS file; this is not a good developer experience.
+Every time you add or remove a class in your HTML file, you need to rebuild your CSS file; this is not a good developer experience.
 Fortunately, the Tailwind CSS CLI provides an option to watch files and rebuild the CSS on change.
 Just add the option " --watch" to the previous command.